-Released on April 12th at midnight to celebrate the Holy Easter as Android application for smartphones, is downloadable directly on this page by clicking the following banner.
+Released on April 12th at midnight to celebrate the Holy Easter as Android application for smartphones, is downloadable directly on this page by using the following QR Code:

 After the episode inaugurated on December 25th, 2019, at the Pinacoteca di Brera in Milan, the process of teleporting digital sculptures by Pozzi continues at the Sistine Chapel, in the heart of the Vatican City during the Covid-19 emergency.